Which place is cheaper, Anchorage or Asheville?

 Asheville usually gets more rain in October than Anchorage.
 Asheville gets 3.4 inches (86 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 Both Anchorage and Asheville are popular destinations to visit in the winter with plenty of activities.
 The Christmas ambience, the shopping scene, and the cuisine are the main draw to Asheville this time of year.
-Also, many travelers come to Anchorage for the museums and the cuisine.
+Also, many travelers come to Anchorage for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Anchorage.
 In the winter, Asheville is much warmer than Anchorage.
-Typically, the winter temperatures in Asheville in January are around 44°F (7°C), and Anchorage is about 15°F (-9°C).
+Typically, the winter temperatures in Asheville in January average around 44°F (7°C), and Anchorage averages at about 15°F (-9°C).

 Asheville usually receives more sunshine than Anchorage during winter.
 Asheville gets 176 hours of sunny skies, while Anchorage receives 80 hours of full sun in the winter.